mattijv/tic-80-mapify/README.md

 # TIC-80 Mapify

-This is a Python (3) script that will read the data sections of a .lua cart, extract the relevant sections (MAP, TILES and PALETTE) and renders a PNG file of the MAP.
+This is a Python (3) script that will read the data sections of a [TIC-80](https://tic.computer/) .lua cart, extracts the relevant data sections (MAP, TILES and PALETTE) and renders a PNG file of the MAP.

 ## Install